Sairyss/system-design-patterns/README.md

 ### Performance and availability

-Parts of distributed systems communicate through network.
+Components of distributed systems communicate through a network.
 Networks are unreliable and slow compared to communication in a single process node.
 Ensuring good performance and availability in this conditions is an important aspect of a distributed system.

 **[Performance](https://en.wikipedia.org/wiki/Computer_performance)** is the amount of useful work accomplished by a computer system at reasonable time.